nf-core/fetchngs/README.md

 ## Introduction

-**nf-core/fetchfastq** is a bioinformatics analysis pipeline to fetch metadata and raw FastQ files from public databases.
+**nf-core/fetchfastq** is a bioinformatics pipeline to fetch metadata and raw FastQ files from public databases.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.